Livsy90/MulberryDataSource/README.md

     /// Notifies when the bottom of the table view with a specified offset has been reached. var didReachBottom: (() -> Void)? { get set }

-    /// Defines the behavior of the table view cells after a tap. var shouldDeselect: Bool { get set }
+    /// Defines the behavior of the table view cells after tapping. var shouldDeselect: Bool { get set }

     /// The type of animation to use when inserting or deleting rows.